 Preventive care protects teeth during a busy school year.
 Common treatments include:

-These treatments reduce the risk of future problems like cavities, gum disease, or dentofacial growing issues and help ensure long-term oral health.
+These essential treatments reduce the risk of future problems like cavities, gum disease, or dentofacial growing issues and help ensure long-term oral health.

 In addition to supplies and uniforms, it’s necessary to refresh your child’s oral hygiene routine.
 Use this checklist to support their dental health: